sarahlee429/advent-of-code-2019/README.md

 3) Reset stats Requests
 4) Compress Requests

 `ClientSession` contains the request/response processing.
-Boost `system` was used for the `asio` networking library support to handle tcp operations. `program options` used for command line argument parsing.
+For requests 1-3, `ClientSession` sends appropriate response.
+For request 4, `ClientSession` reads specified payload from the header, does error checking for payload validity, then sends appropriate response with compressed payload.
+Boost `system` was used for the `asio` networking library support to socket operations. `program options` used for command line argument parsing.

 Class Descriptions